sf-wdi-44/schedule/homework.md

 ## Thurs, March 22
 - IMPORTANT: Complete HTML Forms Lab (*Submit GitHub link in Project Submission Doc*)
 - Read through the Giphy project solution and be able to explain each line
-- BONUS: Finish the Giphy project bonus feature ("Add More" gifs to the page)
+- BONUS: Finish the Giphy project bonus feature ("Add More" gifs to the page) – Please attempt if you've finished and understood the rest of the Giphy project

 ## Wed, March 21
 - IMPORTANT: Continue reviewing JS Iterators Lab and Functions Training homework from Monday